mihaelasandrea/planet-shift/README.md

 [View the live game here](https://mihaelasandrea.github.io/planet-shift/)
 <p> This is a memory game created with the scope of having
     fun when taking a break from working, learning, etc. The strategy was to create a game for the user to relax in a toning way for the mind.
-Memory-games are known to both entertain and exercise the main functions of the brain at all ages.
+Memory-games are known for some positive effects they can have sometimes on brain functions like attention, concentration or visual recognition for people at all ages.
 </p>
 <p>
-    The chosen theme is Astro-space, specifically planets from our Solar System.
+    The chosen theme is astro-space, specifically planets from our Solar System.
     The reason behind this theme choice is the fact that the subject related to space and time infinity usually doesn't trigger negative emotions for people, but on the contrary, it gives them a feeling of trust and relief and helps to disconnect from the